 - Vietnam

-The Selection Process
+The Application Process

 Candidates must also submit the separate King-Morgridge Scholars Program scholarship application found on the Wisconsin Scholarship Hub (WiSH).
+Both applications are required for full consideration.

-Application Instructions
+Application Instructions:

 - Log in to the WiSH portal using your NetID and password.

-- Answer a series of multiple choice questions which will create your opportunities list in WiSH.
+- Answer a series of multiple-choice questions, which will create your opportunities list in WiSH.

-- Select the King-Morgridge Scholars Program opportunity.
+- Select the “King-Morgridge Scholars Program” opportunity.

 Please visit the King-Morgridge Scholars Program website to learn more about current and past scholars, as well as program information and expectations.